Mathématique: Chapter 46

 “How old are you?”
 Rush asked.

 Eli ignored his question, possibly out of conversational revenge.
-“You realize that, like, the chair of MIT’s Math Department would probably cry out of pure happiness if you showed up and asked to sleep on his couch right now?
-Right after he called the head of Caltech’s math department to brag about it.”
+“You realize that, like, the chair of MIT’s Math Department would probably cry from happiness if you showed up and asked to sleep on his couch?
+Right after he called the head of Caltech’s Math Department to brag about it.”

 “I’m not who you think I am,” Rush said.
-“My name,” he said pointedly, “is Dave.”
+“My name,” he continued pointedly, “is Dave.”

 “Yeah, and my name is HAL 9000.”
-Eli leaned forward over his plate of fried ravioli, squinting in the merciless brightness of the diner.
-“Get out of here, man, I watched all your interviews, plus the NOVA special where you talked to Neil deGrasse Tyson for, like, three minutes and you looked like you were actively being knifed in the back by someone off screen the entire time.”
+Eli leaned over his plate of fried ravioli.
+“Get out of here, man, I watched all your interviews, plus the NOVA special where you talked to Neil deGrasse Tyson for, like, all of three minutes while looking like you were being actively knifed in the back by someone off screen.”

 “Are you on the run from the Air Force?”
-Eli asked, in what was likely intended as a quiet whisper, but in actuality was more of an exuberant, loud whisper.
+Eli asked, in what was likely intended as a quiet whisper, but was more of an exuberant, loud whisper.

-Eli dipped a piece of fried ravioli in its accompanying sauce and raised his eyebrows.
+Eli dipped a piece of fried ravioli in its sauce and raised his eyebrows.

 Rush said nothing.

 “Or,” Eli said, “it’s cool.
 No need to tell me.
-You can just go back to trying to get teenagers to pay you to do their math homework.
-I’m sure you’ve got a whole handful of untapped resources you’re playing close to the chest.”
+You can go back to getting teenagers to pay you to do their math homework.
+I’m sure you’ve got a whole bunch of untapped resources you’re playing close to the chest.”

-“Yes,” Rush said, in a whisper that was almost as quiet as it was acidic.
+“Yes,” Rush said, dripping acid into his tone by reflex.
 “I’m on the run from the Air Force.”

 “Why?”
 Eli mouthed, nearly silently.